ninthwalker/NowShowing/README.md

 ## Advanced Config

-By default, the advacned config file is located in `/config/advanced.yaml`.
-If you need to change any information for the program, or to add more optional config parameters, see below for the config file format:
+By default, the advanced config file is located in `/config/advanced.yaml`.
+If you need to change any information for the program, or to add more optional config parameters, see below for the config file format.

 ###### email_body.erb
 This file can be edited with CSS/HTML if you want to modify the look of the email.

 ###### web_email_body.erb
 This file can be edited with CSS/HTML if you want to modify the look of the webpage.
 Alternatively, edit the CSS or Javascript found in the 'www' folder.

 ###### email
 `title` - Banner title for the email body.

-Required.
+`image` - 'Enter a URL or local path to image here'.

+`footer` - 'Email footer tagline'.
+Optional.

 `language` - The language of the email body.
 You need to use ISO 639-1 code ('fr', 'en', 'de').
 If a content is not available in the specified language, the script will fall back to english.
 Defaults to 'en'.
 Optional.

-###### plex
+###### web
-`server` - IP address of your Plex server.
-Defaults to 'localhost'.
-Optional.

-`api_key` - Your Plex API key.
+`title_image` - 'Enter a URL or local path to image here'.
+This is the main image across the curtain background.

+`logo` - 'Enter a URL or local path to image here'.
+This is the small logo in the left of the banner as you scroll.

+`headline_title` - Top subtitle under main title image.
+This comes before the scrolling headliners below.
 Required.

-`sections` - Array of sections to report on.
-If field is not set, will report on all TV and movie sections.
-Format is ['section1', 'section2'].
+`headliners` - Words you would like to rotate through after the headline_title.
+'Screams, Thrills, Laughs'.
 Optional.

+`footer` - 'Web footer tagline'.
+Optional.

+`language` - Same as in the email section above.
+Optional

+###### plex
+`plex_user_emails` - To be used in conjuntion with the recipients and recipients_email options below to customize who the emails go to. 'yes' will send to plex users emails. 'no' will **NOT** send to plex user emails and only send to emails and users in the recipients fields below.

 ###### mail
-`address` - Address of your smtp relay server.  (ie smtp.gmail.com).
-Required.

-`port` - Mail port to use.
-Default is 25.
-(Use 587 for gmail.com).
-Required

-`username` - Email address to send the email from.
-Required.

-`password` - Password for the email set above.
-Required.

 `from` - Display name of the sender.
 Required.

 `subject` - Subject of the email.
 Note that the script will automatically add a date to the end of the subject.
 Required.

-`recipients_email` - Email addresses of any additional recipients, outside of your Plex friends.
-Optional.
+`recipients_email` - Enter additional emails to send to, besides your Plex friends.
+Format is ['bob@example.com', 'sally@example.com']   Optional.

 `recipients` - Plex usernames of any Plex friends to be notified.
-To be used with the -n option.
+Used if the 'plex_user_emails' is set to 'no'.
 Optional

-`report_type` - Choose the type of reports to run.
-Format is ['report type'].
-Optional.
-Valid report types are: ['email'] or ['web'] or ['both']
+['PLEX_USER'] is yourself.
+Format is ['PLEX_USER', 'myFriend1', 'myFriend2']

+##### report
+`interval` - Number of days to search back on for reporting.
+Valid numbers are 1 to 7.

+`report_type` - The report to generate.
+Options are 'emailonly', 'webonly' 'both'.

+`email_report_time` - Time to send email report.
+In Cron format.
+See https://crontab.guru for help.

+`web_report_time` - Time to create webpage report.
+In Cron format.
+See https://crontab.guru for help.

+`extra_details` - Adds extra info when available like Ratings, Cast, Release Date, etc. 'yes' or 'no'

+`test` - Creates website and sends email only to self.
+For testing.
+Options are 'disable' or 'enable'.
+Uses email_report_time.

 ## Command-line Options

-If you need to reconfigure the program configs, first delete the existing config files, then change the variables in the unRAID template and restart the docker..
-All command line options can be seen by running `combinedreport --help`
+If you need to reconfigure the program configs, first delete the existing config files, then change the variables in the unRAID template and restart the docker.
+These command line options below are not normally needed and are only for further testing or troubleshooting.
+You will either need to docker exec into the docker or run docker exec non interactively at the command line.

+command line syntax: `nowshowing [report type] [options]`

-##### Report Type:
+##### Report Types
-`combinedreport` - Creates both the Email and Wbe reports
+`combinedreport` For Both email and web

-`emailreport` - Creates only the email report.
-No webpage.
+`emailreport` For only email

-`webreport` - Creates only the web report.
-No email.
+`webreport` For only web

-Set the report type in the nowshowing_schedule.cron to customize what reports get created and when.

 ##### Options:
 `-n, --no-plex-email` - Do not send emails to Plex friends.
 Can be used with the `recipients_email` and `recipients` config file option to customize email recipients.

-`-l, --add-library-names` - Adding the Library name in front of the movie/tv show.
-To be used with custom Libraries

 `-t, --test-email` - Send email only to the Plex owner (ie yourself).
 For testing purposes